The Covenant (Homeland): Production

 The episode was directed by executive producer Lesli Linka Glatter and written by co-executive producer Ron Nyswaner.

 Reception

 Reviews

 The episode received a rating of 70% with an average score of 6.44 out of 10 on the review aggregator Rotten Tomatoes, with the site's consensus stating "'The Covenant' moves slow and pushes little plot forward, yet strong character moments and a growing conflict between Dar and Carrie appear to be setting the table for an explosive showdown."

+Brian Tallerico of Vulture gave the episode 3 out of 5 stars, calling it "a remarkably thin episode for this often-thick series" and finding it "almost startling how little distance the plot is pushed."
+However, he praised the "gravity" of Mandy Patinkin's performance.
+Judith Warner of The New York Times found the pace of the episode "a bit too slow" and "a bit tiresome", taking issue with the incongruence between Carrie's civilian life and "the raw, desperate thrill of her old existence in the C.I.A.", feeling it presented the same "normal-person issue" as her life in the previous season.
+Joshua Alston of The A.V.
+Club gave the episode a C, writing that the episode "might go down in history as Homeland’s least compelling hour ever."
+He called the episode "meandering" and "dull" and, like Warner, criticized the depiction of Carrie's new life as "kind of a drag", but praised Lesli Linka Glatter's "beautiful" direction of the opening scene depicting Quinn's nightmare.

 Ratings

 The original broadcast was watched by 1.13 million viewers.